 With the right approach to design, there is a lot that can be done to make a private room in an otherwise communal living space feel like home rather than a frat house.
 European cities like Berlin are leading the way with spaces like Quarters – which is aimed at young professionals in their 20s and 30s – and Vonder.
 The latter is made up of a collection of modern, wood-floored apartments available to rent – bills inclusive and fully furnished – from €450 a month.
 There is also an option for a couple’s room with a large working desk for €650 and studios with private kitchens and bathrooms start from €850.

-LifeX, another Berlin-based co-living space, also has an outpost in Copenhagen where rooms are a bit pricier starting at €1,070 a month – but this is pretty decent value compared to rental prices in the city.
+LifeX has outposts in Berlin, Munich, Paris, London, Vienna and Copenhagen, where rooms are a bit pricier starting at €1,070 a month – but this is pretty decent value compared to rental prices in the city.
 Another example of mature, modern design, each of the private spaces comes furnished with HAY Danish design while fast internet including Netflix and HBO are also factored into the price.

 London spaces with all the trimmings